adamking77/gz-hq-site/src/content/courses/foundations-of-architecting-your-autonomy.md

       This clarity becomes the foundation for everything else.
 You can't make good strategic decisions if you don't understand what you're actually dealing with.

-      **Transitional Mastery:** Once you can accurately assess your environment, you're ready to develop adaptive response systems that protect your autonomy while maintaining strategic flexibility.
+      Once you can accurately assess your environment, you're ready to develop adaptive response systems that protect your autonomy while maintaining strategic flexibility.

   - title: 'The Water Scroll: Adaptive Response and Emotional Sovereignty'
     slug: water-scroll